keboola/connection-docs/overview/tutorial/load/index.md

 Finish by selecting *Backend* that refers to the [backend](/storage/) database storing your data.
 For now, let's use MySQL.

-After that create your second *tutorial* bucket, this time in the *out*put stage; it is used for data ready to be written into external systems.
+After that prepare your second tutorial bucket, this time in the *out*put stage; it is used for data ready to be written into external systems.
 Now you have two buckets: `in.c-tutorial` and `out.c-tutorial`.

+To create the four tables in your input tutorial bucket, hover over its name and click the plus button that appears.

 {: .image-popup}
 ![Screenshot -- Create a table](/overview/tutorial/load/create-table.png)